This is our review of the Virgin Atlantic Reward+ Mastercard credit card.

 Is there an annual fee?

-What do I earn per £1 spent on the free Virgin credit card?
+What do I earn per £1 spent on the card?

-This is an exceptionally good return for a free Visa or Mastercard.
-No other free reward credit card comes close.
+This is an exceptionally good return for a Visa or Mastercard.
+No other reward credit card can beat this.

 The number of miles you earn per month is restricted to your credit limit.
-For example, if you have a limit of £10,000 then you will only earn points on the first £10,000 of your spending each month.
-This only impacts the small number of people who would otherwise pay down their account during the month and then run it up again.
+For example, if you have a limit of £10,000 then you will only earn miles on the first £10,000 of your spending each month.
+This only impacts the small number of people who pay down their account during the month and then run it up again.

 What is a Virgin Point worth?